cocos2d/cocos2d-x-docs/en/other_node_types/particles.md

 property to your liking.
 There are several third party tools for creating _particle effects_.
 A few of these tools are:

+1. [Effekseer](https://github.com/effekseer/EffekseerForCocos2d-x): Effekseer is a tool editing particle effects.
-1. [Particle Designer](https://71squared.com/particledesigner): A very powerful particle effects editor on Mac
+2. [Particle Designer](https://71squared.com/particledesigner): A very powerful particle effects editor on Mac.
-2. [V-play particle editor](http://v-play.net/2014/02/v-play-particle-editor-for-cocos2d-and-v-play/): A cross-platform particle editor for Cocos2d-x
+3. [V-play particle editor](http://v-play.net/2014/02/v-play-particle-editor-for-cocos2d-and-v-play/): A cross-platform particle editor for Cocos2d-x.
-3. [Particle2dx](http://www.effecthub.com/particle2dx): An online web particle designer
+4. [Particle2dx](http://www.effecthub.com/particle2dx): An online web particle designer.

 These tools usually export a `.plist` file that you can read in with Cocos2d-x to use your creation inside your game.
 Just like with all of the other classes we have worked with so far we use the `create()` method:

 {% codetabs name="C++", type="cpp" -%}
 // create by plist file